-Where behaviour occurs which is not safe or kind when a student is outside of the school, an appropriate Correction / sanction will be given in line with the 'In school purpose, values and habits'.
-This is particularly in relation to violent conduct e.g. a physical assault or bullying incidents.
-Students are encouraged to wear their school uniform correctly when travelling to and from the school and must not be involved in behaviour that could adversely affect the reputation of the school.
+Where behaviour occurs which is not safe or kind when a student is outside of the school, an appropriate consequence will be given in line with the 'In school purpose, values and habits'.
+This is particularly in relation to violent conduct e.g. a physical assault or bullying incidents, as well as social media-related incidents or cyber bullying.
+Students should wear their school uniform correctly when travelling to and from the school and must not be involved in behaviour that could adversely affect the reputation of the school.

-The expectations of students behaving in line with our purpose values and habits apply to schoo trips and visits and the same Corrections / sanctions will be used if necessary.
+The expectations of students behaving in line with our purpose, values and habits apply to school trips and visits and the same consequences will be used if necessary.